Sometimes, the greatest gift you can give to a shelter pet is time, love, and a temporary place to call home.

 We prefer that foster parents continue to foster until we find a permanent home for their foster animal.
 It’s extremely stressful for an animal to be returned to the shelter environment.
 We request that a foster parent provides as much notice as possible so that we can find an alternative foster home to transfer the animal to.
 Of course, in an emergency a foster parent may always bring their animal back to the shelter.

 If given enough notice, we can usually find volunteers or another foster that can care for the other animal for short durations.
-We ask that foster parents always keep their case managers aware of any temporary foster sitting situations.
+We ask that foster parents always keep the foster coordinator aware of any temporary foster sitting situations.

 First and foremost is marketing!
 If no one knows about your foster animal, or how wonderful they are, then it will be next to impossible to find them a forever home.
 In addition to supplying great photos and helpful information, you can give a foster animal additional exposure by telling friends and family about them.
 Creating a social media accounts that features your foster animal also provides them with more exposure to a wide variety of people and helps shelter staff market them appropriately on our channels.